Jay Rubenstein: Life

 Rubenstein grew up in Cushing, Oklahoma and attended Carleton College in Northfield, Minnesota where he graduated with a B.A. in 1989.
-From 1989-1991 he studied at the University of Oxford as a Rhodes Scholar.
-In recognition of this achievement, his hometown of Cushing named a street after him.
+From 1989 to 1991 he studied at the University of Oxford as a Rhodes Scholar.
 In 1991 he completed an M.Phil. from Oxford, writing a thesis on the veneration of saints' relics in England after the Norman Conquest.

 In 1997, he received a Ph.D. in history from the University of California, Berkeley, working under the supervision of Professor Gerard Caspary.

-After leaving Berkeley he taught one year at Dickinson College, one year at Syracuse University, and seven years at University of New Mexico.
+After leaving Berkeley he taught one year at Dickinson College, one year at Syracuse University, and seven years at the University of New Mexico.

-He is currently a history professor at USC Dana and David Dornsife College of Letters, Arts and Sciences and Director of the USC Center for the Premodern World.
+He is currently a history professor at the USC Dana and David Dornsife College of Letters, Arts and Sciences and Director of the USC Center for the Premodern World.

 His published scholarship has focused on medieval intellectual history, monastic life, and the early crusade movement.

+In recognition of his Rhodes Scholarship, his hometown of Cushing named a street after him.